 Donation Alert

-A pop-up or on-screen graphic triggered during a live stream when a viewer donates money, often used on platforms like Twitch or YouTube.
+A popup or on-screen graphic is triggered during a live stream when a viewer donates money, and it is often used on platforms like Twitch or YouTube.

 Dynamic Ad Insertion (DAI)